But knowing when, why, and where to use them is another story.

 Keep sitelinks as specific as possible to your original ads.

-To setup sitelinks, head to your dashboard and create them as a new ad extension.
+To set up a sitelink extension, head to your dashboard, and create them as a new ad extension.

 From here, you have tons of room to edit them as you wish: